55 "Brave or Stupid?" Adults can stand up to bullies too.

 Don't show fear.

 Brave or Stupid?

-It was a Thursday evening Eva said she needed something from the store.
+It was a Thursday evening Becky said she needed something from the store.
 Since we had plans to go out to dinner anyway we decided to just stop at the store on the way.
 I found a parking space close to the front of the store.
-Eva went inside turning to me and saying that she would be just a few minutes.
+Becky went inside turning to me and saying that she would be just a few minutes.

 While I was waiting, listening to the radio, a large black SUV pulled up and parked in front of our car.
 A man exited the car from the driver’s door and walked around to open the door for the woman.
 I thought to myself, “Now there’s something you don’t see every day, a gentleman opening the door for the lady.”
 Then the woman stepped out of the car and when I could see her, again I thought to myself, “Now there’s something you don’t see every day.”

 Both were dressed to the hilt.
 I watched them until they entered the store.

 As I was waiting for Becky, some guy wearing a brown suede jacket came out of nowhere and approached my car.
 My window was down.
 He leaned over and said, with a very slight, but distinctive, Australian accent, “Did you enjoy the view?”
 Then without waiting for an answer he said, “My boss wanted me to give you this.”
 And he held out for me to see, a fancy silver pocket knife in a brown pouch that looked very much like his jacket.

 I simply said calmly, “No thank you, I don’t accept gifts from strangers.”

 He said, “You should take it more as a warning instead of a gift.
 You might need it for protection if he ever catches you looking at his woman like that again.”